-Since independence from France in 1960, Chad, a landlocked country in Central Africa, has been plagued by instability and conflict arising from tensions between different religious and ethnic factions.
+Since gaining independence from France in 1960, Chad, a landlocked country in central Africa, has been plagued by instability and conflict arising from tensions between different religious and ethnic factions.

 President Idriss Deby Itno and his party, the Patriotic Salvation Movement, have dominated Chadian politics since ascending to power in 1990.
 Deby won the 1996 elections—the first multi-party elections held in Chad—as well as the 2001, 2006, and 2011 elections.
 The electoral processes during these elections have, however, been controversial.
 President Deby’s party won the legislative elections of February 2011, with 118 of the 188 seats in the National Assembly (however these results were contested amidst accusations of fraud).
-The party in power also won the local elections held on January 2012, however opposition parties won the majority of votes in Moundou, the main economic hub of the south, as well as Bebedjia, an important city in Chad’s oil region.
+The term of the current legislature, which expired on March 20, 2015, was extended until the holding of new parliamentary elections whose date is not yet known.

 Chad joined the list of oil-producing countries in 2003, and its economy has become heavily dependent on oil.
 Prior to the oil era, the Chadian economy was predominately agrarian, with per capita gross domestic product (GDP) estimated at around $220 in 2001-2002—less than half of the average in Sub-Saharan Africa.
-In 2013, per capita GDP rose to approximately $1,226.
-The upsurge in revenue from oil production led to a substantial increase in public spending on social programs aimed at reducing poverty and improving health, however between 2003 and 2011the decline in the poverty rate from 55% to 47%, was more than offset by population growth.
-Consequently, the total population affected by poverty in Chad increased by 15%.
+In 2014, per capita GDP rose to approximately $1,024.

 In January 2015, Chadian troops entered Cameroon and Nigeria to combat Boko Haram, the latter threatening to cut most of its export and import trade routes.
 Parliament subsequently approved legislation authorizing this military intervention in Cameroon.
 More than 3,400 refugees crossed Lake Chad following Boko Haram’s occupation of the city of Baga in early January, adding to the half a million refugees and internally displaced already registered in the country due to the conflicts in Sudan and the Central African Republic.
-The deepening crisis in Libya has further strengthened the Boko Haram insurgency in Nigeria with associated spillover to Cameroon, Chad, and Niger.
-While the Chadian army seems to have achieved some military success, it is extremely difficult to assess how long this campaign will last given the entrenchment of Boko Haram in northern Nigeria and the recent presidential elections.
+While the Chadian army seems to have achieved some military success, it is extremely difficult to assess how long this campaign will last given the entrenchment of Boko Haram in northern Nigeria.